All Episodes

 The Republican Party is not yet there trying to harness the fervor behind the Tea Party in the town halls.

-For any any non-conservative, they're trying desperately not to get run over by the Tea Parties right now.
+For any non-conservative, they're trying desperately not to get run over by the Tea Parties right now.

-They're trying to hold on to what they think is their is their right, and that is um birthright, in fact, is leadership of the Republican Party.
+They're trying to hold on to what they think is their right.

 A lot of them have left.

-Others are facing serious conservative challenges they're trying to hang on.
+Others are facing serious conservative challenges.

-This is the first inning of the first game of the World Series.
+This is the first inning of the first Game of the World Series.

 And a year ago, it didn't even look like we had a chance to make the World Series.

-So we're here we are in the midst of what anybody with any kind of objective view and a memory of at least one year's worth of history would have to proclaim is an amazing success story.
+So here we are in the midst of what anybody with any kind of objective view and a memory of at least one year's worth of history would have to proclaim is an amazing success story.

 We all thought that by last August they would have health care.